 Six Ways to Make Your Resolutions Stick

-By this time, many people have made their resolutions and declared their intentions for 2016.
+By this time, many people have made their resolutions and declared their intentions.
 If you are like a lot of people out there (myself included), this could mean exercising more and losing weight.
 The problem with this is that our resolutions can be very lofty and sometimes we set our expectations so high we are doomed to fail.
 By the time Valentine’s Day rolls around we may be resolutely slamming ourselves for not reaching our goal – especially a weight loss goal.

 But, it does not have to be that way.
 As a dietitian and mom of three I am keenly aware that just because it is a new year, does not mean that I don’t face the same set of problems or obstacles I did last year.
 For me, those obstacles include a lack of time and a “mom’s at the bottom of the list” kind of mentality.
-But, with a few tweaks I am hoping to be more successful in actually sticking to my resolutions for 2016.
+But, with a few tweaks I am hoping to be more successful in actually sticking to my resolutions.
 Here are some simple suggestions:

 - Set small, attainable goals.
 For example, if you want to lose a total of 40 pounds, start with 5 or 10 pounds first.
 Once you have reached your first milestone, set another attainable goal.

 - Be specific about how you are going to accomplish your goals.
 Once you have set your (realistic) goal, determine how you are going to do it in a specific way.
 Instead of saying “I will exercise every day”, really take a look at your calendar and see what is doable.
 Perhaps a 30 minute walk at lunch is the best you can do with some added activity on the weekend.
 Whatever it may be, determine exactly how you are going to accomplish your goals.